Why you should book informational interviews

 Familiarize yourself with your interviewee’s resume (even if you already know them personally).
 Avoid simpler questions such as, “What is your job?” or “What was your major?”
 Instead, dig deeper by asking what they have done to be more effective or satisfied in their career, or whether their work involves more solo projects or team collaborations.
 It might also be useful to know what skills have served them best in their career.

 Include questions that are customized to your interests.
 If you love to write or travel, you might ask how those might be involved in the job.

 If the person knows about you already, ask if they think you would do well in this industry or company.
 Ask about company culture, such as what aspects of it people like or find challenging.
 Inquire about the company or industry, and about overall expectations for a role in both.

 Schulte notes that it’s worth asking if there are others you should set up meetings with.
 “They’ll think of someone they work with or have worked with in the past,” she says.
 “Let them help you continue to create your network of professionals.”

 And one last recommendation: Don’t request favors or directly ask anything about positions within the person’s company or for details such as pay or benefits.

 Always remember to touch base with the person you met with by writing a follow-up email expressing your gratitude.
 It’s a small gesture that takes a few minutes of your time but can make a big impact on the other person.
 You can also offer to return the favor — consider asking the other person if there’s anything you can do to help them, as well.

-Remember: Informational interviews are useful when it comes to career research —they are not actual interviews.
-Just because you landed an informational interview with an executive at your dream company doesn’t mean you’ll be walking away with a new gig — but it will give you an in at the company, someone who can perhaps vouch for you when a position does become available.
+Remember: Informational interviews are useful when it comes to career research, but they are not actual interviews.
+Just because you landed an informational interview with an executive at your dream company doesn’t mean you’ll be walking away with a new gig — but it may give you an in at the company, a connection with someone who can perhaps vouch for you when a position does become available.